wangxi19/experiences/openssl/README.md

 openssl genrsa -out private_key.pem 2048

 #Using rsa private key to generate public key
-#PEM and DER are the encoding format, PEM is plaintext format(like this: ---BEGIN--- ---END---), DER is binary format
+#Both PEM and DER are the encoding format, PEM is plaintext format(like this: ---BEGIN--- ---END---),
+#   DER is binary format
 #CRT and CER are the certificate format
-#Both four contain the public key
+#Both four of above contain the public key
 openssl rsa -outform PEM -pubout -in private_key.pem -out pub_key.pem

 #or using DER (the binary format)